-Dear Mr. Johnson:
+Dear Mr. Evans:

-I am requesting documents and information regarding the federal government's contracts with Safeguard Medical's subsidiary Combat Medical Systems for the purchase of the SAVe II and SAVe II+ ventilators.
-Reports and independent studies have indicated that the ventilators purchased by the federal government may not be appropriate for their intended purpose of treating COVID-19 patients, which raises serious questions about whether their purchase for nearly \$70 million constitutes waste, fraud, or abuse.
+I am requesting documents and information regarding the federal government's contracts with Combat Medical Systems for the purchase of SAVe II and SAVe II+ ventilators, which are manufactured by AutoMedx.
+Reports and independent studies have indicated that the ventilators purchased by the federal government may not be appropriate for their intended purpose of treating COVID-19 patients, which raises serious questions about whether their purchase for nearly \$70 million constitutes waste, fraud, or abuse.1

 During the initial surge of COVID-19 in the spring of 2020, the federal government engaged in a massive effort to procure ventilators.
-By April 2020, after signing contracts with 11 different manufacturers, the federal government had secured the purchase of 200,000 ventilators.
-One of those contracts provided for the Department of Defense (DOD) to purchase SAVe II ventilators from Combat Medical Systems for \$16.2 million.
+By April 2020, after signing contracts with 11 different manufacturers, the federal government had secured the purchase of 200,000 ventilators.2 One of those contracts provided for the Department of Defense (DOD) to purchase SAVe II ventilators from Combat Medical Systems for \$16.2 million.3